Skip to content

 The Elegant

-This is an improved version of the Minimalist build using the new JSY-MK-194G which has an integrated ZCD.
+This is an improved version of the Minimalist build using the new JSY-MK-194G which has an integrated ZCD and a random SSR.

 The Elite